valkyrie-fnd/valkyrie-site/docs/providers/redtiger/index.md

 ### Wallet API

-See our wallet API (https://dev.redtigergaming.com/#!/) for details on how to integrate directly with RT RGS or integrate via Valkyrie and you'll do the job once.
+See the wallet API (https://dev.redtigergaming.com/#!/) for details on how to integrate directly with RT RGS or integrate via Valkyrie and you'll do the job once.

 ### Valkyrie integration